Skip to content

 Focussing on the 1888 Lyceum Theatre production of Macbeth, 'Dressing Lady Macbeth' explores the legacy of this vibrant staging in this multimedia exhibition.

-Props, jewels and other costume elements will be displayed alongside the dress, accompanying audio from the 2010 production of Macbeth starring Patrick Stewart, licensed from Illuminations Media.
+Props, jewels and other costume elements are displayed alongside the dresses, accompanying audio from the 2010 production of Macbeth starring Patrick Stewart, licensed from Illuminations Media.

 Standard admission applies.